magento/merchdocs/src/magento/magento-marketplace.md

     - Check to see if you already have a set of access keys for your Marketplace purchases.
 You can create multiple sets of access keys for different purposes.

     - Click **Create a New Access Key**.
 Enter a name for the new key pair and click **OK**.
-Valid characters include upper- and lowercase characters, and hyphens instead of spaces.
+Valid characters include upper- and lowercase characters and hyphens instead of spaces.

 1. When complete, click **OK**.